 Are you interested in the food industry and looking to start your own business?

-Community Action Services and Food Bank offers a commercial kitchen to be used to help start your own business.
+Community Action Services and Food Bank offers a commercial kitchen to help start your own business.
 Small business owners can pay a reduced fee to rent and use the kitchen until they are able to secure a location of their own.
 The kitchen has room for food preparation and cooking, but no seating areas.
 Food can be made onsite and then taken to another location or picked up for take-out while the kitchen is being rented.
 The goal is to help businesses grow and flourish without the extra expense of renting out a permanent space.

 - Food Handler Permit